 3. Connect JTAG programmer

-I had bought the official Lattice Programming Cable for too much money.
-I think the generic lattice programming cables on eBay are more than good enough.
+I had originally bought the official Lattice Programming Cable.
+I think the generic lattice programming cables on eBay will work as well.
 They use the same FTDI chip.
 The colors in my setup might not match the colors on your cable.
 Pay attention to the JTAG names on the FPGA board and connect them to the correct wires on your programming cable.